 “Once word got out that P&G’s here," she noted, "that’s like a marketing finanza that you know, other companies in other areas of the world who didn’t know we existed, now they know we do.”

 The West Virginia P&G site will be the largest Procter and Gamble site built in a decade.
-It will manufacture products like body wash, laundry detergent, and fabric softener.
+It will manufacture products like body wash, shampoo & conditioner, and fabric softener.